chgraham04/Business-GUI-App/README.md

 ### Inventory Management
 - **Manage Flavors:**
   - Add, edit, and delete flavors for three vendors: Warwick, Crescent Ridge, and Cold Fusion.
-  - Seasonal tagging: Label flavors as year-round, winter, or summer, and filter accordingly.
+  - Seasonal tagging: Label flavors as year-round, winter, or summer, and filter accordingly to ensure orders are as efficient as possible.

 - **Place Orders:**
   - Quickly place new orders by vendor, with an easy-to-use, centered order entry form.
-  - Automatic calculation of total order cost.
+  - Automatic calculation of total order cost (tax included).
-  - Smart filtering for seasonal flavors.
+  - Smart filtering for seasonal flavors to avoid item redundancy.

 - **Review Orders:**
-  - Browse historical orders, grouped by vendor.
+  - Browse prior orders, grouped by vendor.
   - View order details, including itemized breakdown and total price.
-  - Delete orders with a single click.
+  - Delete orders when needed.

 ### Payroll Management
 - **Employee Records:**